How to define your power drive system for maximum Uptime?

 Some basic reliability definitions and what about your MV-drive?

-Mean Time Between Failure (MTBF) is defined as the predicted elapsed time between inherent failures of a system during operation.
+Mean Time Between Failure (MTBF) is defined as the predicted elapsed time between inherent failures of a system during operation (more info in IEC 60050).
 The definition of MTBF depends on the definition of what is considered a “system failure.”
 We are interested in those failures that place the system out of service, into a state of repair.
 Most critical machines expect to rely on drives for decades.
 So, a good target for your MTBF is a minimum of 100,000 hours which is more than 10 years before a predicted failure appears.
 It can generally be extended by following the manufacturer’s recommended preventive maintenance program.
 The MTBF is typically part of a model that assumes the failed system is immediately repaired (MTTR – Mean Time To Repair) as part of a continuous process.

 The Mean Time to Repair (MTTR) is the amount of time the component is shut down in order to repair or replace a part.
 Considering the high cost of downtime, MTTR should usually be not more than 15 to 30 minutes for 7/24 operation.